We use cookies on this site to enhance your experience.

 Carpooling is one of the easiest and most enjoyable ways to reduce your carbon footprint - and TravelWise makes this even easier!
 Using the online TravelWise Carpool tool, you can search for a carpool partner who's daily commute matches your own, and then connect with them online to see if it's a good fit before you decide to carpool.
 You can also log commuting trips to see their environmental impact and cost savings, and win prizes through regular competitions and challenges.

 Do you not have a need for a car full time but do have the occasional long trip you have to make?
-Laurier has a CarShare vehicle located directly on campus (near Alumni Field) and a number of vehicles located nearby provided by VRTUCAR and Enterprise Carshare.
+Laurier has a CarShare vehicles located directly on campus (near Alumni Field and Northdale campus) and a number of vehicles located nearby provided by Communauto.

 They offer a variety of different plans and rates so there is bound to be something that works for everyone!

-We are now proud to offer Electric Vehicle Charging stations on both our Waterloo and our Brantford Campus.
+We are now proud to offer 14 level-2 EV charging stations across the Waterloo and Brantford campuses:

 These charging stations are powered with solar photovoltaics (PVs), which amount to 12 kW/h of power and are connected to the university’s growing smart grid through our energy management system and future microgrid.
 For more information, visit Parking and Transportation Services.